GreatTusk/RickAndMortyReact/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## CI/CD Integration

+This project is integrated with Azure Static Web Apps for seamless deployment using GitHub Actions.
+The CI/CD pipeline automatically builds and deploys the application when code is pushed to the `main` branch or when pull requests are merged.

+### Workflow Summary:
+1. On each push to `main`, the application is built and deployed to Azure Static Web Apps.
+2. Pull requests trigger validation builds without affecting the production deployment.
+3. Merged or updated pull requests automatically deploy the latest changes.
+4. Closed pull requests trigger cleanup actions.

+The workflow file is located in `.github/workflows/azure-static-web-apps.yml` and includes:

+- Checkout of the repository
+- Installation of dependencies
+- Authentication via GitHub Actions OpenID Connect
+- Deployment to Azure Static Web Apps

+## Contributing

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.